-What a Faithful Harry Potter Adaptation Actually Means
+What Does A Faithful Harry Potter Adaptation Mean?

 This is the first trap.

-What is less obvious is that more room can become its own problem.
 More scenes do not automatically create more life.
 More subplots do not automatically create more meaning.
-More detail does not automatically create more drama.
+More detail does not automatically create better drama.

 The best recent HBO case study is The Last of Us.

 That show did not work because it copied the game beat for beat.
-It worked because the showrunner, Craig Mazin, understood what needed to survive the transition in medium.
-The adaptation kept the emotional and thematic burden of the source even when it changed the shape of events.
+It worked because the adaptation understood what needed to survive the change in medium.

 The clearest example is Bill and Frank.